Unity-Technologies/com.unity.multiplayer.docs/docs/basics/networkvariable.md

     ![ScreenShot](images/MyCustomNetworkVariableInspectorView.png)

 :::caution
-`NetworkVariable` does not support being nested inside of other `NetworkVariable` classes.
-Netcode for GameObjects does a code generation step to define serialization callbacks for each type it finds used in a `NetworkVariable`, and it looks for those variables as fields of `NetworkBehaviour` types - a `NetworkVariable` that's declared anywhere else will be missed by the sweep.
-Instead, declare `NetworkVariable` or `NetworkList` properties within the same `NetworkBehaviour` that you have declared your custom `NetworkVariableBase` implementation within.
+You cannot nest `NetworkVariable`s inside other `NetworkVariable` classes.
+This is because Netcode for GameObjects performs a code generation step to define serialization callbacks for each type it finds in a `NetworkVariable`.
+The code generation step looks for variables *as fields of `NetworkBehaviour` types*; it misses any `NetworkVariable`s declared anywhere else.

+Instead of nesting `NetworkVariable`s inside other `NetworkVariable` classes, declare `NetworkVariable` or `NetworkList` properties within the same `NetworkBehaviour` within which you have declared your custom `NetworkVariableBase` implementation.
 :::

 ## Strings

 While NetworkVariable does support managed `INetworkSerializable` types, strings are not in the list of supported types.
-This is because strings in C# are immutable types, preventing them from being deserialized in-place, so every update to a `NetworkVariable<string>` would cause a GC allocation to create the new string, which may lead to performance problems.
+This is because strings in C# are immutable types, preventing them from being deserialized in-place, so every update to a `NetworkVariable<string>` would cause a Garbage Collected allocation to create the new string, which may lead to performance problems.

 While it is technically possible to support strings using custom serialization through `UserNetworkVariableSerialization`, it isn't recommended to do so due to the performance implications that come with it.
 Instead, we recommend using one of the `Unity.Collections.FixedString` value types.
-In the below example, we used a `FixedString128Bytes` as the `NetworkVariable` value type and then, on the server side, it will change the string value each time you press the space bar on the server or host instance.
-Joining clients will be synchronized with the current value applied on the server side, and then each time you hit the space bar on the server side the client will be synchronized with the changed string.
+In the below example, we used a `FixedString128Bytes` as the `NetworkVariable` value type.
+On the server side, it changes the string value each time you press the space bar on the server or host instance.
+Joining clients will be synchronized with the current value applied on the server side, and each time you hit the space bar on the server side, the client synchronizes with the changed string.

 :::note
 `NetworkVariable<T>` will not serialize the entire 128 bytes each time the `Value` is changed.
 Only the number of bytes that are actually used to store the string value will be sent, no matter which size of `FixedString` you use.